Volkswagen ID. Buzz review: reliability & safety rating

 None of Volkswagen’s electric cars featured in our 2022 Driver Power owner satisfaction survey (the ID.
 Buzz is too new), but VW’s result isn’t exactly confidence-inspiring.
 It finished 18th out of 29 brands, with its in-car tech getting a hammering from owners.
 Reliability was rated similarly poorly, although the fact that 18.6% of all VW owners surveyed reported problems isn’t disastrous in itself.

-As mentioned above, safety is a bit of an unknown quantity at the moment.
-But the ID.
-Buzz features all the safety technology and driver aids needed to get a good crash test score.
+As mentioned already, the ID.
+Buzz received the maximum five-star rating in Euro NCAP crash-testing, scoring 92% for adult occupants and 87% for children.
 Every ID.
 Buzz gets adaptive cruise control that keeps a safe distance from the car in front, autonomous emergency braking with pedestrian and cyclist detection, road-sign recognition, lane-keeping assistance and a contact system for the emergency services.

 In This Review